Google Product Manager Salary: What is the Average?

 Let’s take a look.

-What Does a Google Product Manager Do for Effective Product Management?
+What Does a Google Product Manager Do?

 Google product managers are responsible for taking care of all Google-based products and their respective product teams.
 They’re often considered software product managers within the company.
 For that reason, most Google product managers are also software engineers.